gramineproject/graphene/Documentation/attestation.rst

 EPID based quote verification) or to use the Intel DCAP libraries and tools (for DCAP based quote verification).

+The ``/dev/attestation`` pseudo-filesystem also exposes a pseudo-file to set the protected files wrap (master) key (see also :doc:`manifest-syntax`):

+- ``/dev/attestation/protected_files_key`` pseudo-file can be opened for write access.
+Typically, it is opened before the actual application runs and filled with a 128-bit key obtained from a remote secret provisioning service.

 Mid-level RA-TLS interface
 --------------------------